Construction notice: Several parking lots will be repaved on Main Campus beginning Monday, July 12. Please use lots D and F for parking.

 Students who have completed associate degrees or higher from an accredited college or university are college-ready and can take any gateway 100-level course on their plan of study.

-If high school records or test scores are older than ten years, students must (re)take the placement test unless they have been continuously enrolled in classes.
+If high school records are not available or test scores are older than ten years, students must (re)take the placement test unless they have been continuously enrolled in classes.
 Continuously enrolled is defined as not missing more than two consecutive semesters of enrollment in classes.
 After being out of classes two consecutive semesters (not including summer term), students must reapply to the college and retest if scores are older than ten years.

 Durham Tech will use the placement measure that gives students the highest placement into college coursework.
 For example, if a student’s unweighted US high school GPA does not place the student into college-level English, but the student’s SAT score does, then Durham Tech will use the student’s SAT score for English placement.